 When a business is looking to invest in a high quality app for their audience, one of the first questions that many people have is which platform they should invest in first (and usually it’s between iOS or an Android app).
 There are many ways in which iOS and Android app development are the same, but also many ways in which they are quite different from one another.
 Understanding the differences between the two can help you to make the right decision for your business and customers.
 Keep in mind that you can always publish an app for both platforms at a later date, but when working with a limited budget you’ll probably have to make an initial choice on which to develop first.
 Take these facts into consideration when choosing which platform you would like to publish for first.

 If you would like to learn more about which mobile platform might be the right choice for your app, call us for a free consultation.
-When you contact us, we will ask about your business, customers and industry to help you make smart decisions tailored to your business when deciding whether an iOS or Android app is the best fit for you.
+When you contact us, we will ask about your business, customers and industry to help you make smart decisions tailored to your business when deciding whether iOS development or Android development is the best fit for you.